jmccall01/fs-react-blog/README.md

 JWT_KEY="JWT key here"
 ## Step 8:
 Run `npm start` from both the server and client repos (let them run simultaneously along with having your pgAdmin server running)

+## User Credentials
+You can create your own user but if you would like to log in as one of the pre-made users:

+**Username / password**

+Albert Einstein / Relativity!

+Galileo Galilei / Telescope!

+CERN / COLLIDER!

+David Hilbert / Infinite!

+Isaac Newton / Gravity!